Sean-G-Han/tp/docs/UserGuide.md

   -----------------|--------------------
   ![before priority command](images/priorityCommand2.png) | ![after 'priority 3'](images/priorityCommand3.png)

+### Sorting by priority: `sortpriority`

+Sorts all clients in the list by priority, with prioritized clients appearing at the top.

+Format: `sortpriority`

+* Clients with the "Priority" tag will be moved to the top of the list
+* The relative order of clients within each group (prioritized and non-prioritized) is preserved
+* This command affects only the display order and does not modify any client data

+Example:
+* `sortpriority` rearranges the list to show prioritized clients first, followed by non-prioritized clients.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.